Skip to content

 @Test

-// Create an array of the 7 candidate lists (name, votes)
+// create a table of the 7 candidate lists (name, vote)

 // temporary